 - Teaching since:

 Hello students.
 I am a patient tutor and teacher, with a lot of creative ideas.
+I can tutor and teach you at your home or at the Rockville Public Library.
+Art lessons are always at your home.
+I had to have a background check to work as a teacher of drawing and painting classes and camps at the community arts center here called VisArts.
 I like to work in music, drawing and movement into language lessons to help with memory retention and to make it fun.
 I take a holistic approach.
 I have also been Youth director at a church fellowship and have testimonials.
 I have a bachelor's degree in Art Education, and I have taught French, Swiss and Russian kids English.
-I have taught art in a wide array of venues, since 1977.
+I have taught art in a wide array of venues, since 1977.+ Read More

 Kate Lanxner, was a beloved member of our congregation and served as our UUG Youth Director from September 2013 (if my memory serves me well) until June 2016.
 We were so sad that she had to return back to the U.S and it was a huge loss to our group.
 The children ADORED her as did everyone on the UUG Steering Committee who appreciated her commitment, creativity, hard work and tremendous service to our community.